nmdp-bioinformatics/gfe-db/README.md

 6. Run `STAGE=<stage> make deploy` to deploy the stacks to AWS.
 7. Run `STAGE=<stage> make database.load.run releases=<version>` to load Neo4j, or `STAGE=<stage> make database.load.run releases=<version> limit=<limit>` to run with a limited number of alleles.
 8. Run `STAGE=<stage> make database.get.credentials` to get the username and password for Neo4j.
-9. Run `STAGE=<stage> make database.get.endpoint` to get the URL for Neo4j and navigate to the Neo4j browser at the subdomain and host domain, for example `https://gfe-db.cloudftl.com:7473/browser/`.
+9. Run `STAGE=<stage> make database.ui.connect` to get the URL for Neo4j and navigate to the Neo4j browser at the subdomain and host domain, for example `https://<SUBDOMAIN>.<HOST_DOMAIN>:7473/browser/` for public deployments or `http://localhost:7474/browser/` for private deployments.

 ### Creating a new VPC and public subnet
 1. Purchase or designate a domain in Route53 and create a hosted zone with an A record for the subdomain.
 You can use `0.0.0.0` for the A record because it will be updated later by the deployment script.